What to do about constipation after hysterectomy surgery?

 Treating constipation after hysterectomy.

-When women do get constipated postoperative they are usually treated with fiber supplements (Metamucil, Citrucel, Fiber-Lax) and stool softeners (Colace).
+When women do get constipated after hysterectomy surgery they are usually treated with fiber supplements (Metamucil, Citrucel, Fiber-Lax) and stool softeners (Colace).

-Sometimes these treatments do not help.
-It is possible that stool builds up in the rectum and becomes very dry and hard.
+Sometimes women involuntary hold their stool because they are afraid that straining will cause stress on the wound and the incision may open.
+If this is the case stool may build up in the rectum, and become very dry and hard.
+Then having a bowel movement can be difficult and painful.
 In this case, a laxative suppository may help to get rid of this plug and empty the rectum.

-There are also stimulant laxatives that, as the name suggests, stimulate the inner lining of the bowel and can cause painful bowel contractions and diarrhea.
-A few examples include Senokot, Correctol and Dulcolax.
+And there are also stimulant laxatives that, as the name suggests, stimulate the inner lining of the bowel and can cause painful bowel contractions and diarrhea.
+A few examples include Senokot, Correctol, and Dulcolax.

 You can find a list of 29 natural remedies for constipation after hysterectomy at the website of the Hysterectomy Association.co.uk.

 After you leave the hospital, adding plenty of fiber to your diet will reduce the risk of bowel problems like constipation after hysterectomy.

 Fiber helps because it is not digested or absorbed, this means that it stays in the intestine where it aids digestion and regulates the consistency of stool.